sgmurphy/wordpress-plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.7.2 =
+ * Fixed translation saved confirmation message in the Translation Editor
+ * Fixed CSS issue in Advanced settings
+ * Fixed notice in TranslatePress settings

 = 2.7.1 =
 * Fixed potential security issue in the language switcher
 * Fixed floating language switcher appearance when displaying only flags on sites with many languages